Working from home and tax relief

 Your annual costs are taken into account but you only get relief for the proportion of the days you spent working from home during the year.
 For example, in 2022 the proportion would be the number of days working from home divided by 365.
 For 2020, it was a leap year so you divide by 366.

-How to calculate the amount of costs you can get tax relief on
+How to calculate the amount you can get tax relief on

 For 2022, to calculate the amount of costs you can get tax relief on: